ds30mins/mercantail-pet-merge-prototype/README.md

 | Players reaching Tier 2+ item | 3/9 (33%) | Critical onboarding gap — primary v2 hypothesis |
 | Session length range | 25s – 899s | Bimodal — discovery threshold at ~3 minutes |

+Key findings from the players' review:
-Three players with no contact with each other independently raised the same gap: the game lacks escalating challenge or a sense of meaningful progression beyond gold accumulation.
+1. the game lacks escalating challenge or a sense of meaningful progression beyond gold accumulation.
+2. the game needs onboarding tutorial and several first items to merge for new players.

 Primary hypothesis formed: Players who don't complete their first merge chain within 90 seconds disengage before reaching the commerce loop.
 The onboarding sequence should prioritise a guided first merge — not a free-play start.